Speakers will be added to this page as they are confirmed.

 Jim Brady is the CEO of Spirited Media, which operates local news sites Billy Penn in Philadelphia, The Incline in Pittsburgh and Denverite in Denver.
 Before starting his own company, Jim’s 23-plus years in digital journalism included stints as executive editor of washingtonpost.com, editor in chief at Digital First Media, head of news and sports for America Online, general manager at TBD and other media management roles.
 Jim also recently completed a two-year term as public editor of ESPN.
 Read more

 Susan Comrie took an unconventional career path into investigative journalism.
 After studying graphic design and art direction, she joined the Daily Voice as a freelance entertainment writer before she eventually managed to persuade her various editors to let her write more in-depth, investigative features.
+In 2009 Susan joined Carte Blanche, a prime-time investigative journalism television series where she spent five years exposing controversial mining deals, including the politically-connected Goldfields BEE deal as well as the collapse of Aurora Empowerment Systems.
 Read more

 Assistant Professor, Northwestern University

 Nick Diakopoulos is an assistant professor in Communication Studies and Computer Science (by courtesy) at Northwestern University where he is director of the Computational Journalism Lab (CJL).
 He is also a Tow Fellow at Columbia University School of Journalism as well as associate professor II at the University of Bergen Department of Information Science and Media Studies.
+He received his Ph.D. in Computer Science from the School of Interactive Computing at Georgia Tech where he co-founded the program in Computational Journalism.
 Read more

 Research Director, The Membership Puzzle Project